 (a) The commissioner may by order take any or all of the following actions:

-(2) deny, suspend, or revoke a residential mortgage originator or a servicer license;
+(2) deny, suspend, or revoke an appraisal management company license;

 (b) In order to take the action in paragraph (a), the commissioner must find: